Monitoring environment & social performance for a large steel plant in India

 The Challenge

-A major steel manufacturing Industry with a capacity of more than 3.00 TPA had taken a loan from a few International Banks due to its expansions plans.
 The banks are development agencies that provide loans provided the borrower complies to the standards based on sustainable aspects viz health & safety, environment, labour principles, cultural heritage, human resources, etc. The investor thus ensures that the investee doesn’t violate the legal requirements as well as carry out its operations without adversely affecting the environment & the community.
-To ensure that the requirements are complied with, the investor adopts certain mechanism like independent third party annual audits, performance monitoring, gap assessment, etc and thus measure the compliance level based on the outcome of these activities.

 The investee, in this case, had acquired land from the surrounding villages to expand its steel plant and hence, there were issues of resettlement & rehabilitation as per the legal requirement, compensation & its disbursement, grievance mechanism, CSR & other related community issues.